See also: Library 1L Survival Guide

 In addition to the group study rooms, students may use the individual study carrels, tables and soft seating located throughout the library.
 Study carrels are wired for laptop use and Ethernet cables.
 The library also offers an accessible work station for students and faculty who require machine-assisted support.

-In addition to working with students on research projects, the library’s team of experienced law-trained librarians also teaches the required research courses.
+In addition to working with students on research projects, the library’s team of experienced law-trained librarians teach required research courses.
 These courses include an introduction to legal research, taught to first-year students during the spring semester, and Advanced Legal Research, offered to students in the fall semester.
 Advanced Legal Research courses are offered in several legal subject areas, including environmental, business, and health law.

 The library maintains a file of previous course exams to which faculty members may choose to contribute.
 Exams are available to UM Law students, faculty and staff only.

 All library computers print to the GoPrint Pay-Per-Print system.
 Students may configure their Windows or Mac laptop to print to the black and white GoPrint printers.
-Printing costs $0.06 per side for the default duplex printing, $0.10 per page for black and white copies, and $.50 per page for color copies using the library’s dedicated color printer.
+Printing costs $0.06 per side for the default duplex printing, $0.10 per page for singled-sided black and white copies, and $.50 per page for color copies using the library’s dedicated color printer.
 Printing may be paid for with UMB1One cards (the University of Maryland, Baltimore ID card).
 There are photocopiers in the Imaging Room on level 2 of the library.
 Photocopies cost $.12 per page.
 Visitors may purchase a OneCard for one dollar from the UMB1One machine in the imaging room on level 2 of the library.

 The Law Library has a touchscreen Scannx Book ScanCenter in the Copy Room to scan books and documents into searchable PDF, Word doc, JPEG, TIFF and PNG file formats.
 The Law Library also has a computer with flatbed scanner that is reserved for UMB faculty, students and staff and is meant for small scanning projects (1 - 2 pages).
 It is not recommended for copying books.